-This the area of the glitch transferred to the output of one DAC due to a full-scale change in the output of another DAC.
+This the glitch impulse transferred to the output of one DAC due to a full-scale change in the output of another DAC.
 The area of the glitch is expressed in nV-secs.

 Total Harmonic Distortion

 This is the difference between an ideal sine-wave and a digitally constructed one using the DAC.
 The THD is a measure of the harmonics and noise present on the DAC output.
 It is measured in dBs.